 Are you accused of arson?
 This is an extremely serious felony that can result in a long prison term if convicted.
-At my firm, the Law Offices of Ryan E. Gilbert, I act fast on behalf of my clients facing charges of arson throughout Middlesex County & East Brunswick.
+At my firm, the Law Offices of Ryan E. Gilbert, I act fast on behalf of my clients facing charges of arson throughout Freehold, East Brunswick & Middlesex County.
 If it is believed by law enforcement and the prosecutor that you were involved in a case of arson, I urge you to get in touch with my firm immediately.
 Your defense and investigation must start right away.

 Schedule an initial consultation with my firm when you call (866) 760-6430.

 Facts About Arson

 There is a great deal of attention on whether arson was involved when any structure burns.
 Experts comb through the site searching for any evidence that a fire was set by an accelerant or in a certain area of the structure that is suspicious and could indicate that a person was involved in setting the fire.
 In fact, over 17% of structure fires are listed as suspicious.
 The National Fire Protection Agency reports that there is a link to drug crimes in the increasing number of structure fires throughout the state, and it is reported by the same agency that it is believed that 20% of current fires in major metropolitan areas are related to drug crimes.

 Penalties for Arson in New Jersey

 Arson is a felony and the ramifications of a conviction are extensive.

 - Degree of the damage to the structure

 - Whether any person was injured or killed

 - Whether other criminal activities contributed to the fire